VoltAgent/ai-agent-platform/README.md

 ### ✅ Tool Integration & External APIs

-**What you need:** You need tools with type validation to prevent bad inputs, hooks to add logging and auth checks, error handling with retries when APIs fail, rate limiting to avoid hitting API quotas, and MCP support to connect to existing integrations.
+You need tools with type validation to prevent bad inputs, hooks to add logging and auth checks, error handling with retries when APIs fail, rate limiting to avoid hitting API quotas, and MCP support to connect to existing integrations.

 **VoltAgent provides:** `createTool` with Zod schemas and auto-generated OpenAPI specs, tool registries and reusable toolkits, before/after hooks for logging/auth/retries, Model Context Protocol (MCP) client for 100+ integrations (GitHub, Google Drive, Zapier), and ability to expose your tools as MCP servers for Claude Desktop and Cline.